Bert le Vack: Life

 Le Vack was very much in favour of using alcohol-based fuels in racing and obtained supplies from a London distillery.
 This led to an offer to work as an engine designer for John A. Prestwich, founder of the JAP company who produced racing engines for many top marques, including Brough Superior.
 Le Vack used his experience of the Indian Powerplus on which he won the famous 500-Mile Race at Brooklands in 1921 to help JAP develop their British vee-twin into what he called a "Yank-buster" – the 'Super Big Twin', so called because of its 986 cc ohv engine.
 (Indian subsequently dropped out of international competition).

 Although le Vack only stayed with JAP for four years he played a significant part in their success and JAP advertisements in the Motor Cycle showed Bert on a Brough Superior with the 976 cc vee-twin JAP engine.
 As well as his tuning knowledge, le Vack gained a reputation for blending special racing fuels and had his own workshop in the Tottenham factory.
 Described as a quietly spoken man with few friends, le Vack became something of an enigma. in a rare interview for The Motor Cycle in 1923 with the title 'The Making of a Speed Man', he described his early days when he nearly blew himself up by looking into a petrol tank at night with a match.

-On 1 January 1930 he joined Motosacoche in Geneva, Switzerland, for whom he had already ridden in the 1914 Isle of Man Tourist Trophy.
+On 1 January 1930, le Vack joined Motosacoche in Geneva, Switzerland, for whom he had already ridden in the 1914 Isle of Man Tourist Trophy.
 Motosacoche built racing motorcycles and le Vack joined as the works rider, chief designer and tuner and was killed in the Swiss Alps on 16 September 1931, while driving a motorcycle combination, 16 km from Bern on a business trip to Geneva, accompanied by a Bosch engineer as his passenger.
 He appears to have had a stroke or heart attack, which caused the outfit to swerve off the road, hitting a tree.
 Both Le Vack and Passenger were thrown off.
 Le Vack broke his neck, but the passenger was uninjured.
 The event was reported in the Journal de Geneva of 17 September 1931.
 His ashes were returned to England and interred near Brooklands in St Mary's churchyard, Byfleet not far from the grave of racing driver Parry Thomas.
 The inscription on his gravestone simply states 'In Loving Memory of Herbert Le Vack, Dearly Beloved Husband of Mary Helen Le Vack, Who Died in Switzerland, 16 September 1931'.